 Breathing improperly from a regulator or using ear and sinus pressure-equalization techniques may cause divers to swallow small amounts of air during a dive.
 This air expands during ascent, causing abdominal fullness, cramps, pain, belching, and flatulence; these symptoms are self-limited.
-GI rupture rarely occurs, manifesting with severe abdominal pain and tenderness with rebound and guarding.
+Gastrointestinal (GI) rupture rarely occurs, manifesting with severe abdominal pain and tenderness with rebound and guarding.

 If signs of GI rupture are present, immediate upright chest x-ray or CT is done to detect free air.
 Milder symptoms require no testing.